 Coming toward the end of the meal, our conversation had pattered out somewhat.

 "So, what did you think of my reviews?"

-"If I'm honest," I said, checking the exits, looking down at the mountain of food still on his plate.
+"If I'm honest," I said, checking the exits and looking down at the mountain of food still on his plate.
 "They're not really about food, are they?"
 His jaw clenched.
 "But I guess that's fine."
 And like that, our 45-minute slot was up: Douglas had to go to the gym, so left me to pay the bill.

 He was standing by the door of Lewisham's Water House when I entered, a pint of real ale in one hand and a carrier bag in the other.
-He's in his mid-forties, has a side parting of curly, jet-black hair, and a drawling Australian accent.
+He's in his 40s, has a side parting of curly, jet-black hair, and a drawling Australian accent.